valeria-va/ROS2_rUBot_mecanum_ws/Documentation/03_rUBot_control.md

 The objectives of this chapter are:
 - control in virtual environment
-- control with real rUBot
+- control with real robot

 We have created different activities in this section:
 - Robot performances